zacklerner/sanity-gridsome-blog/README.md

 ### @gridsome/plugin-sitemap

+You'll probably need to generate a sitemap for your site, but feel free to remove this if you don't!
 Make sure to add the appropriate `siteUrl` to [gridsome.config.js](https://gridsome.org/docs/config/#siteurl).
 More complete documentation on the plugin can be found [here](https://gridsome.org/plugins/@gridsome/plugin-sitemap).

+### @gridsome/plugin-flexsearch

+Solid integration of FlexSearch.js with Gridsome.
+Flexsearch currently has limited support for search within nested data structures.
+In order to properly search Sanity's implementation of Portable Text blocks will have to be flattened and stored in a custom index for the time being.
+This is a top priority on the [roadmap for this base theme](#roadmap).

+More complete documentation on the plugin can be found [here](https://gridsome.org/plugins/gridsome-plugin-flexsearch)

+## Roadmap

+1. Warn if siteUrl not set or prompt for siteUrl on installation

+---

 # Sanity Starter Docs - Blog with Gridsome